turbo6412/Photo-Gallery-/README.md

 # Photo-Gallery-
-Created a photo gallery layout using HTML/CSS.
+Created a basic photo gallery layout using HTML/CSS.